qlico/qlico/docs/index.md

 ## Qlico in production?

-Qlico is a "development" stack, but with a little bit of tweaking you are able to use the `Dockerfiles` inside your project, and use the `prod` stage.
+Qlico can be used in development and in production.
+Just use the `prod` stage of the the `Dockerfile` inside your project.
-At Webstores we're using these Dockerfiles in production (on Kubernetes) without any problems!
+Multiple companies are running Qlico in production (in a Kubernetes cluster) without any problems!
+If you need help, you can always contact [Tom](https://github.com/TomKeur) or [start a GitHub Discussion](https://.github.com/qlico/qlico/discussions)

 ## Contributing